Small Group · Starting Summer 2026

 • led by a death doula & therapist with 8+ years in this work

-Apply for the May 2026 Cohort →
+Apply for the Summer 2026 Cohort →

 ⚡ group size is intentionally small. application required.